Open from April through October

 Level: Medium

-This tour winds its way through one of the island's three main valleys, discovering how life used to be between ruins and ancient buildings.
+This trail winds through one of the island’s three main valleys, offering a glimpse into life in days gone by amid ruins and historic buildings.

-Along a shady path, you'll discover the chapel, the manor house and the cemetery, all the way to the dam.
+As you walk along a shaded path, you'll discover the chapel, le manoir the cemetery, all the way to the dam.

 Duration: 1 hour